SaisunilKasturi/JsonPowerDB-Form/README.md

 # JsonPowerDB-Form
-This project's main aim is to send data into JsonPowerDB
+This project's main aim is to send form data into JsonPowerDB.

 **Benefits of using JsonPowerDB**<br/>
 -More Efficiency.<br/>